tejas10191/ag-grid-app/README.md

 2. npm run e2e
 3. Only one e2e test will run in app.e2e-spec.ts
 4. Test will do the following:\
     a.
-Check that a cell is present on the page (elementFinder.isPresent())\
+Check that a cell is present on the page\
     b.
 Open the Enterprise Column Menu\
     c.
-Check that the same cell is present on the page (elementFinder.isPresent())
+Check that the Autosize All Columns is present on the ColumnMenu\
+    d.
+Click on the Autosize All Columns on the Column Menu
-5. Result: First check works, but after opening Column Menu and checking again, method call to check if a the element is present hangs.
+5. Result: First check works, but after opening Column Menu and checking again, method call to check if Autosize All columns is present hangs.

 I print out some logs to try and debug: